radiscipio/pokedex/README.md

 - Add in all the other Pokemon
 - Save multiple teams
-- Create data data structure to see all the branches of evolved forms
+- Create data data structure to see all the branches of evolved forms for the Pokemon
+- Add effects to the items when they are active

 ## React Component Hierarchy
 [Hierarchy](https://res.cloudinary.com/radiscipio/image/upload/v1566589661/gfyuofjliehxwin4cypd.jpg)